somayaRajhi/capstone2020/docs/result.md

 * `client_id`: A unique identifier of the client returning the result.
 * `job_id`: ID of the current job object.

-* `Massages`: a string list contains the URL of failure job and the description of the error.
+* `Massage`: a string list contains the URL of failure job and the description of the error.

 ## Examples for failure jobs